 What are your questions?
 What are your ideas around using these questions?

-You have read this article back to school / parent involvement with the title August 2009.
-You can bookmark this page URL https://machining33.blogspot.com/2009/08/back-to-school-questions-for-innovative.html.
+with the title August 2009.
+You can bookmark this page URL http://machining33.blogspot.com/2009/08/back-to-school-questions-for-innovative.html.
 Thanks!

 As the smell of school supplies fills the air, back to school lists often include the usual pencil, binder, loose leaf, sharpener, eraser, etc. While those traditional items might lighten the wallet of families and come out of Teachers Choice for educators in NYC, innovative educators like me are preparing a slightly different list geared toward engaging our digital native students and supporting my own 21st century practices.
+Here is my list of five must-haves for innovative educators.
+1) Digital Voice Recorder.
+I bought two of these over the summer to use with student journalists.
+Digital Voice Recorders are small, cost around $50, and link to a computer using USB.
+Beyond using them with student reporters, I plan on having students record their thoughts prior to writing, and recording voice and other audio for Podcasts.

 2) Google Voice.
 I set up a phone number through Google Voice so that it would be easier for students and parents to reach me by phone.
 I like that Google provides not only a transcript of voice mails, but incoming calls as well.
 It's also a quick and easy way to get audio recordings from your students.
 Give them a reflection question for homework along with your Google Voice number.
 All their answers will be saved as audio recordings that are easy to share online.
 See The Innovative Educator's comprehensive overview of the ins and outs of Google Voice to learn how to get started.